lcapo/developer-documentation-hotel/hotel/StaticConfiguration.rst

 *  <MaxNumberRoomCandidates>3</MaxNumberRoomCandidates>:

-- Maximum number of room candidates that can be requested in the same avail request.
+-Maximum number of room candidates that can be requested in the same avail request.

 |